7 Essential Oils to Revive Your Body and Mind

 When consumed, it has much of the same effect, although it is spread throughout the body, so will not necessarily relieve discomfort as quickly.
 Oregano essential oil provides protection against unwanted bacteria or pathogens.
 This means that it supports your immunity against a runny nose, cough, night sweats or seasonal or environmental threats.

-Topical application of thyme oil is very popular on the skin, as it can mend wounds and skin imperfections, prevent inflammatory pain, moisturize the skin, and even minimize the appearance of acne.
+Topical application of thyme oil is very popular on the skin, as it can mend cuts, scrapes, or scratches and skin imperfections, prevent inflammatory discomfort, ache, or soreness, moisturize the skin, and even minimize the appearance of acne.

 Thyme essential oil also tones up the circulatory system, heart, digestive system, nervous system, muscles, and skin while fortifying them and boosting immunity.